SilvanBe/HSLU-CASML2-Deep_Learning/08 - TRANSFORMERS/README.md

 - Prompt Engineering
 - Transformers
-- Transformer-Based Contextual Sentence Classification Moving Towards Fine-Tuning of LLMs (Language Models)(Language Models)
+- Transformer-Based Contextual Sentence Classification
+- Moving Towards Fine-Tuning of LLMs

 ## Infrastructure
 We will use google colab to train transformer's model